 Application fees, tenant screening fees, and admin costs can add up fast.
 Waiving these fees can give potential tenants one less hurdle to signing a lease agreement.

-6. Free or Discounted Parking
+6. Discounted or Free Parking

 7. Utility Credits or Free Utilities